Joint Agreement Guidelines

-Resident - A person is considered a resident of the College district who is 18 years of age or older and resides in District 509; or is less than 18 years of age and resides with parent or legal guardian in District 509; or is an emancipated minor and resides in District 509.
+- Resident - A person is considered a resident of the College district who is 18 years of age or older and resides in District 509; or is less than 18 years of age and resides with a parent or legal guardian in District 509, or is an emancipated minor and resides in District 509.

-Limit on number of programs per applicant - Authorization is limited to one program per applicant at any time.
+- Limit on the number of programs per applicant - Authorization is limited to one program per applicant at any time.

 - Date for filing applications - Applications for Joint Agreements should be filed with ECC at least 30 calendar days prior to the official beginning of classes of the specific term or semester of the college the applicant expects to attend.
 Once the Joint Agreement is approved, it is usually valid for one academic year and must be renewed if the applicant wishes to continue for another year.